KaterinaWalter/javadocs/docs/unit3/notes302.md

 ## Impact of Program Design

 We are living in an age of rapid development in technology and automation.
 Software and hardware developers increasingly have real **impacts** on people's lives.
-In computer science, we follow the following [ACM Professional Code of Ethics](https://ethics.acm.org/) which includes broad guidelines such as _"avoid harm"_ and _"respect privacy"_.
+In Computer Science, we follow the following [ACM Professional Code of Ethics](https://ethics.acm.org/) which includes broad guidelines such as _"avoid harm"_ and _"respect privacy"_.
 > However, sometimes programs have _unintended consequences_.
 It can be difficult to ensure **system reliability**, which refers to a program being able to perform its tasks as expected under stated conditions without failure.
 Programmers should make an effort to maximize system reliability by **testing** the program with a variety of conditions.

 ![image-small](https://lh6.googleusercontent.com/proxy/M65uqCSj_9pz3VSnqAS6fMCcH3rKckoPTRfYQSabtYhSm0G_3CmeFJt00afbn3qlRiVrqtfFLwzh9ikgFk6Ud4GmtHgZFEV5x1tGLVPcqtvVSAUpCOx7VlbW3qddJynCqbw_o5mgYVot4uQwPWBEhop_jtlp1trhc8Q2)